ULauncher-Github/Unix-Launcher/README.md

 Type into command prompt: pip install -r requirements.txt And you're done!
 You have installed all libs.
 And can now run source code or compile it
 # How to compile
-Use libraries that can compile from .py to .exe, do not be frightened by viruses, they are false because the compilation is done with Visual Studio MS Build Tools or smth i used pyinstaller.
+Use libraries that can compile from .py to .exe i used pyinstaller.
+Why i am getting viruses?
+Read more here: link to FalseViruses.md